kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 Thanks to [Yoksel](@yoksel_en)'s [URL-encoder for SVG](https://yoksel.github.io/url-encoder/), I embedded the SVG as a background for pseudo-elements.

-Note that I have no idea what I’m doing when handling SVG — so if something could be improved/fixed — let me know!
+Note that I have no idea what I’m doing when handling SVG — so if something could be improved or fixed — let me know!
 {{</Partial>}}

 How cool is that?
 This list does not have any positions hard-coded — the only thing we need to set up is all the connections in HTML.
 Then, anchor positioning would be responsible for placing all the connectors.